fedarko/strainFlye/README.md

   questions, comments, etc. about strainFlye.
 Thank you for using this tool!

 Options:
-  --version   Show the version and exit.
+  -v, --version  Show the version and exit.
   -h, --help     Show this message and exit.

 Commands:
   align   Align reads to contigs, and filter the resulting alignment.